 To keep your dental health in check, you should see your dentist at least two times in a year to get your teeth examined and cleaned.
 The visits will also help your dentist to identify teeth problems such as periodontal diseases among others and treat them accordingly before the situation gets worse.
-In case the bad breath is already there, bad breath treatment Beverly Hills will help to reverse the situation.
+In case the bad breath is already there, bad breath treatment in Los Angeles will help to reverse the situation.

 Maintain good oral hygiene practices

 It is vital for you to floss your teeth after meals and brush your teeth and tongue two times in a day using fluoride toothpaste to get rid of plaque and debris that builds up on your enamel during the day.
 Take note that plaque and debris attract bacteria to feed on them, thus exposing your teeth to factors that are likely to cause tooth decay and cavities.

 You should also remember to replace your toothbrush after three months and obtain another one with firm and moderately soft bristles.